drogonframework/drogon-docs/ENG-10-Configuration-File.md

 ### mime

 The suboption of the app option, a dictionary of strings to strings or an array of strings.
-Declares how file extenstions are mapped to new MIME types (i.e. for those not recognized by default) when sending static files.
+Declares how file extensions are mapped to new MIME types (i.e. for those not recognized by default) when sending static files.
 Note that this options merely registers the MIME.
-The framework still sends a 404 if the extensoin is not in `file_types` described above.
+The framework still sends a 404 if the extension is not in `file_types` described above.

 ```json
 "mime" : {